Irvin Cardona: Monaco

-Cardona made his professional debut on 2 February 2017 in the Coupe de France Round of 32 against FC Chambly.
+Cardona made his professional debut on 2 February 2017 in the Coupe de France round of 32 against Chambly.
 He replaced Pierre-Daniel N'Guinda after 78 minutes in a 5–4 away win.

 He made his Ligue 1 debut ten days later coming on for Radamel Falcao to play the last 9 minutes of a 5–0 home thrashing of Metz.

-Loan to Cercle Brugge
+Cercle Brugge (loan)

 On 18 July 2017, Cardona extended his Monaco contract until 2021 and was immediately loaned to the club's Belgian satellite club Cercle Brugge for the following season.
 Although he missed a couple of weeks by an injury, he still was a major key player in the team that became champion of the 2017–18 Belgian First Division B. He scored an important penalty in the last minute in the champion's game against Beerschot-Wilrijk.
 He was voted second best player in the league, after teammate Xavier Mercier.